 This holiday season flew by.
 Came too quick.
 Rushing by without a moment to savor.
 I have nothing wrapped and am disappointed that I didn’t find magic gifts this year that I knew would delight.
 But, as a client just asked me if I was set and ready for a good holiday, for the first time since holiday conversations started this year, I was able to answer yes.
 Because it will be good, and I am ready for it, no matter what’s under the tree.

-This recipe is my second round contribution to #CaptainsTable for Captain Morgan’s fun campaign with food bloggers this season to raise funds for WhyHunger.
 I wanted to stay away from cookies and cocoa, I tried… I did… But really, what else does one make this time of year.
 And bribing the big man in red with a little rum can’t hurt right?

 - 1 cup pecan halves or pieces